 Here you can see the Crossmember I used to bolt up the transmission.
 It is specifically designed for the Tremec transmissions to bolt in the factory location on the Mustangs.

 While I was there I also installed a Driveshaft Safety Loop as well since the car will see ALOT of Track time.

 Another obstacle I had to overcome was the clutch setup.
-If you remember the clutch fork I used was a 94-04 unit so it was longer than the normal Fox body one, which in turn caused it to hit the floor pan.
+If you remember the clutch fork I used was a 94-04 unit so it was longer than the normal Fox Body one, which in turn caused it to hit the floor pan.
 I had to clearance the floor pan to clear.
-This was done with a Precision instrument that is commonly referred to as a "sledge hammer".
-I'll go back in and do body work to it to make it look better and repaint this area.
+This was done with a Precision instrument that is commonly referred to as a "sledgehammer".
+I'll go back in and do bodywork to it to make it look better and repaint this area.

 The second thing to address is the clutch cable mounting location.
-I'm going to enlarge an existing hole on the bell housing to allow the cable end to fit in it and us a factory retaining clip to hold it in place.
+I'm going to enlarge an existing hole on the bell housing to allow the cable end to fit in it and use a factory retaining clip to hold it in place.